 Units filling requests for personnel are responsible for ensuring all performance criteria are met.
-Requests will be processed as "fully qualified" unless "Trainee Required/Acceptable" is selected as an inclusion in IROC.
+Requests will be processed as "fully qualified" unless "Trainee Required/Acceptable".
 The sending unit must designate a Flight Manager when two or more personnel travel together to the same incident via non-commercial air transport.
 For further information on Flight Managers refer to Chapter 50.